simonebadaruddin/lookbook/README.md

 ### Step 2:

 Navigate to the folder in which you placed your new images.
+Do this by using the "cd" command followed by the path to the folder in which your photos are saved

+     cd path/to/file

 ### Step 3:
 Copy and paste the following code into the terminal & hit enter: